ForritunarkeppniFramhaldsskolanna/epsilon/README.md

 ### Using multiple judge servers

-All components of the programming contest environment depend on the postgresql server, but are otherwise completely independent.
-Therefore the server process and automatic judge processes can all be distributed over many servers, with the only requirement that they are able to contact the postgresql server.
+All components of the programming contest environment depend on the PostgreSQL server, but are otherwise completely independent.
+Therefore the server process and automatic judge processes can all be distributed over many servers, with the only requirement that they are able to contact the PostgreSQL server.